 What matters is constantly listening to your readers and adapting what you publish to their growing and changing needs.

-Once we expanded our portfolio, we had to adapt our blog posts (and even re-write some of the old ones) so that the knowledge shared speaks to a greater and more diversified audience.
+Once we expanded our portfolio to include themes for photographers, restaurants, and more, we had to adapt our blog posts (and even re-write some of the old ones) so that the knowledge shared can speak to a greater and more diverse audience.

 Moreover, with time, we noticed that plenty of our articles for specific areas like writing tips or website performance advice could easily get the shape of ebooks that people can digest at their own pace.

 Our blog has been evolving a lot during the last few years—some of the content was repurposed and took other forms that are more accessible to our audience.
 Keep that in mind when you think about your blog, too.

 Don’t treat the past articles as useless or irrelevant because you invested a lot of time and energy to make them possible.
 Try to find ways to adapt them to the new reality to continue to offer value to your readers.

 #2.
 Have a clear intent behind your company blog